ProgSoc/Constitution/CONSTITUTION.md

 - 3.3 Subscribe to, become a member of, amalgamate and/or co-operate with any other organisation(s) whose objects are altogether or in part similar to those of the Society.

-- 3.4 To develop useful, new and non-commercial computer programs under UNIX to be exported to other UNIX installations for non-profit purposes.
+- 3.4 To develop useful, new and non-commercial computer programs to be exported to other installations for non-profit purposes.

 ## 4. MEMBERSHIP